dannyguy253/CustomerSegmentation/README.md

 ### Overall Insights

-#### Cluster 0
+#### Cluster 0 (Bargain Seekers)
 - **Visit Frequency**: Moderate
 - **Total Spend**: Moderate
 - **Average Spend per Visit**: Moderate
 - **Discount Usage**: Higher

-#### Cluster 1
+#### Cluster 1 (High-Spenders)
 - **Visit Frequency**: Infrequent
 - **Total Spend**: Low
 - **Average Spend per Visit**: High
 - **Discount Usage**: Moderate

-#### Cluster 2
+#### Cluster 2 (Low-Spenders)
 - **Visit Frequency**: Infrequent
 - **Total Spend**: Low
 - **Average Spend per Visit**: Low
 - **Discount Usage**: Moderate

-Customers in Cluster 2 are infrequent visitors with the lowest total and average spending per visit.
-They purchase a similar number of items per visit and have low discount usage, similar to Cluster 1.
+Customers in Cluster 2 (Low-Spenders) are infrequent visitors with the lowest total and average spending per visit.
+They purchase a similar number of items per visit and have low discount usage, similar to Cluster 1 (High-Spenders).

 ### Key Characteristics and Behaviors of Each Segment
-- **Cluster 0**: Customers in this segment have a moderate visit frequency and spending pattern.
+- **Bargain Seekers**: Customers in this segment have a moderate visit frequency and spending pattern.
 They tend to use discounts more frequently, which suggests they are price-sensitive and respond well to promotions.
-- **Cluster 1**: These customers visit infrequently but spend a high amount per visit.
-They use discounts moderately, indicating they are likely to make significant purchases but are less price-sensitive compared to Cluster 0.
+- **High-Spenders**: These customers visit infrequently but spend a high amount per visit.
+They use discounts moderately, indicating they are likely to make significant purchases but are less price-sensitive compared to Bargain Seekers.
-- **Cluster 2**: Characterized by infrequent visits and low spending, both in total and per visit.
+- **Low-Spenders**: Characterized by infrequent visits and low spending, both in total and per visit.
 Their moderate use of discounts suggests they are not highly motivated by promotional offers.

 ### Actionable Insights for Targeted Marketing Strategies
-- **Cluster 0**: Implement targeted promotions and discount offers to maintain and potentially increase their visit frequency and spending.
+- **Bargain Seekers**: Implement targeted promotions and discount offers to maintain and potentially increase their visit frequency and spending.
 Personalized discounts and loyalty programs could be effective.
-- **Cluster 1**: Focus on strategies to increase visit frequency, such as exclusive events or early access to new products.
+- **High-Spenders**: Focus on strategies to increase visit frequency, such as exclusive events or early access to new products.
 Offering high-value items and premium services can cater to their high spending per visit.
-- **Cluster 2**: Develop strategies to boost engagement and encourage more frequent visits.
+- **Low-Spenders**: Develop strategies to boost engagement and encourage more frequent visits.
 This could include personalized communication, incentives for repeat visits, and introductory offers for new products or services.

 By leveraging these insights, businesses can tailor their marketing efforts to better meet the needs and preferences of each customer segment, ultimately enhancing customer engagement and satisfaction.